Tales of 'Turkey Witches' weren't uncommon in early West Virginia

 Advertisement

-Thankfully, witch lore was common currency in olden times, and a perplexed farmer troubled by such a bird might soon be able to find a solution in the neighborhood.
+Thankfully, witch lore was common in earlier times, and a perplexed farmer troubled by such a bird might soon find a solution in his or her neighborhood.

 "A West Virginia man had this nerve-wracking experience, so he went to a neighbor who was quite an authority on witches, and he learned what to do," Comstock recalled.

-"He went home and made an 'X' out of two pieces of hickory wood and laid them on his front porch, then he shot the turkey."
+"He went home, made an 'X' out of two pieces of hickory wood, and laid them on his front porch.
+Then he shot the turkey."

-Why the man was instructed to use hickory, who can say?—though the wood is hard and strong, which may have increased its efficacy in witchcraft.
+Why the man was instructed to use hickory?
+Who can say?—though the wood is hard and robust, which may have increased its efficacy in witchcraft.

 Advertisement